SiddharthZokarkar/PubSub/README.md

 <br>
 Just include the library import PubSub into your python code.
 <br>
-<b> Dependency: pip install keyboard
+<b> Install the Dependency: pip install keyboard